-The key speakers shared how nonprofit cloud- with its data-driven, relationship-centric, and connected features- can benefit nonprofit organizations and offer distinct solutions such as fundraising, marketing & engagement, program management, grant making, and operations.
+The key speakers shared how nonprofit cloud- with its data-driven, relationship-centric, and connected features- can benefit nonprofit organizations and offer distinct solutions such as fundraising, marketing and engagement, program management, grant making, and operations.

 Using Data Visualizations and Automation to Make an Impact

 This session involved exemplary speakers Noel Carter, Product Marketing Manager, Salesforce.org, and Ariane Etemadi, Director of Operations, SA2020, who shared how SA2020 uses data analytics to power their missions.
 They explained how it helped them drive positive change within their local community, become more data-driven, and tell impactful stories.

 By using data visualization, and automation SA2020 drove impact and explored community results in San Antonio.
 The speakers elaborated on the steps engaged in their fundraising overview, data acquisition and retention, campaign efficacy, and intake during the session.

 The key takeaways of this session are: